brettcannon/sans-io/index.rst

-This page is to provide a single location for people to reference when looking for network protocol implementations written in Python that perform **no** I/O (this means libraries that operate on bytes, which excludes libraries that just abstract out I/O).
+This page is to provide a single location for people to reference when looking for network protocol implementations written in Python that perform **no** I/O (this means libraries that operate directly on text or bytes; this excludes libraries that just abstract out I/O).

 Why?